Información de perfil

 Accommodation is in a shared house with two bedrooms, a common area, and a wood-fired cooker for heating and meals.
 It’s currently being brought back to life, so early volunteers will help make it more cozy and functional.
 We’ve got plenty of firewood, hot meals, and good company!
 Van-lifers are also very welcome—we have flat spots to park, and access to indoor spaces for cooking, showers, and warmth.

-We’re a family-centric, quiet space focused on community, cooperation, and land-based living.
+Though you will be a key piece in co-creating the culture here over the summer, we do have some key expectations.
 With babies and kids around, we ask for no smoking or drug use anywhere on the property, and no alcohol in shared spaces (ideally none at all).
 We aim for a grounded, present atmosphere.
+This isn’t a standard work exchange.
+Applicants will be asked to commit to shared work, agreements on communication, conflict resolution, and decision-making, respect families and boundaries,

 We’re about 20km from the nearest town (Motueka), and usually only head in once a week—so having your own transport is helpful, though not essential.
 Let us know and we’ll see what’s possible.
 We’re right at the edge of Kahurangi National Park, with two stunning rivers nearby for exploring (or braving a cold dip in winter!).